-Radioactive materials can also enter the body if people inhale it or eat or drink something contaminated.
-People who live near the nuclear power plant and are exposed to radiation could experience long-term health effects, such as cancer.
-Nuclear Regulatory Commission licensed facilities sometimes release very small amounts of radiation during normal operations.
-Facility operators must follow NRC regulations, closely monitoring and controlling these releases to comply with very strict dose limits.
+Radioactive materials can enter the body if people inhale, eat, or drink something contaminated.
+People living near nuclear power plants and exposed to radiation may experience long-term health effects, such as cancer.
+The Nuclear Regulatory Commission (NRC) licensed facilities sometimes release very small amounts of radiation during normal operations.
+Operators must follow NRC regulations and closely monitor and control these releases to comply with strict dose limits.

 They must also report them publicly to the agency.
 These reports continue to support the US, indicating that nuclear power plants do not affect public health and safety.
 However, some people worry that these small releases may affect health in communities around nuclear facilities.
 The National Academy of Sciences (NAS) study would have examined nuclear power plants and certain plants that create the nuclear fuel used in power plants.
 The NAS effort aimed to create an updated and more comprehensive examination of cancer incidence than a 1990 U.

 S. National Institutes of Health National Cancer Institute (NCI) Report, Cancer in Populations Living Near Nuclear Facilities.
 The 1990 NCI report concluded that cancer mortality rates were the same, whether there was a reactor nearby or not.
 NRC staff continue to use the NCI report as a primary resource during public discussions on cancer risk in communities near nuclear facilities.
 The pilot study would show if these technical challenges could be overcome.